genomematt/xenomapper/README.md

     git clone https://github.com/genomematt/xenomapper
     pip3 install --upgrade xenomapper

+Although the repository tests by continuous integration with TravisCI its good practice to run the tests locally and check your install works correctly.
+The tests are run with the following command:

     python3 -m xenomapper.tests.test_all

-All users should upgrade to v0.5.0 or higher
+All users should upgrade to v0.5.0 or higher as earlier versions have known bugs.

 Using Xenomapper
 ================